NUBagciLab/PaNSegNet/README.md

 ## Software for clinical researcher

 Additionally, we provide one intuitive GUI software for running the segmentation with "all-in-one" format.
-Please check the details [PaNSegNet](./software/guidance.md)
+Please check the details [To be released](./software/guidance.md)

 <!-- ![Easy GUI](./assets/GUI.JPG) -->